Cyprus country brief

 In 2011-12, the value of total merchandise trade was approximately $20 million.
 Australia’s bilateral trade in services with Cyprus is negligible.
 In recent years, our largest export items have been plastic articles, meat (excluding beef), and coke and semi-coke.
 Major Cypriot exports to Australia are cheese and curds, medicaments, and pumps.
 Bilateral investment is also small.

+In 1983, the Turkish Cypriots declared an independent "Turkish Republic of Northern Cyprus" ("TRNC").
+Australia does not recognize the "TRNC," nor does any country other than Turkey.
 The 'Turkish Republic of Northern Cyprus' has a mixed presidential/parliamentary system with political power shared between the 'President' and 'Prime Minister'.
 The 'President' is elected for a five-year term and has the power to propose legislation or return it to the 50-seat 'National Assembly'.
 At elections on 18 April 2010 Mr Dervis Eroglu ('Prime Minister' since April 2009) was elected 'TRNC' 'President' with just over 50 per cent of the vote.
 He was inaugurated on 23 April.
-A long-time advocate of the two-state solution, Eroglu appears to have tempered his views and resumed negotiations on the reunification of Cyprus on the basis of the parameters defined by the United Nations – a bi-zonal, bi-communal federation with political equality and a single international sovereignty.

-The 'TRNC' economy is much smaller and more narrowly based than its southern counterpart.
-Economic growth tends to be volatile, given the north's relative isolation, over-large public sector, reliance on the Turkish Lira, and small market size.
+Economic growth in northern Cyprus tends to be volatile, given its relative isolation, over-large public sector, reliance on the Turkish Lira, and small market size.
 Agriculture and services together employ more than half of the work force.
 Per capita incomes in the north are, on average, 50 per cent less than those in the south.
 This gap is narrowing fast, due to economic growth in the Turkish Cypriot community and the economic crisis in the Greek Cypriot community.
 GNP in the 'TRNC' is estimated to be around US$1.5bn due to stringent policing of restrictions on its external economic activity.

 The 'TRNC' is heavily dependent on Turkey for credits, grants and trade, and to fund a range of subsidies that are needed as a result of external sanctions.
 Reliance on the Turkish Lira also means there is no effective local control over monetary policy.
-The economy is therefore vulnerable to currency shocks from Turkey and imports Turkish inflation.
 Exports are thin, and likely to remain so due to limited direct trade with the EU and other markets.
 As well as fiscal transfers from Turkey, the economy has been sustained by real estate and construction, tertiary education services, tourism, gambling and related services.
 The local authorities see tourism development as a major hope, but the lack of direct air-links to potential markets is a major constraint and tourist numbers are quite low.
-In early 2011 private sector economic activity was in decline with small-scale construction at a virtual stand-still due to legal developments regarding Greek Cypriot property and land.
+Over the past several years, private sector economic activity was in decline with small-scale construction at a virtual stand-still due to legal developments regarding Greek Cypriot property and land.
 The imposition of stringent austerity measures on grant funding by the Turkish government has been vehemently opposed by a number of union and community groups.